strimzi/strimzi-kafka-oauth/HACKING.md

 There are several locally running options for Kubernetes: [Kubernetes Kind](https://github.com/kubernetes-sigs/kind), [Minikube](https://github.com/kubernetes/minikube), [Minishift](https://github.com/minishift/minishift), possibly others ...

-Here are instructions for setting up several different host environments with Docker and Kubernetes Kind so that you can then use strimzi-dev-cli shell session to build and deploy Strimzi Kafka Operator using locally built images containing latest locally built Strimzi Kafka OAuth libraries.
+Here are instructions for setting up several different host environments with Docker and Kubernetes Kind so that you can then use a strimzi-dev-cli shell session to build and deploy Strimzi Kafka Operator using locally built images containing the latest, locally built, Strimzi Kafka OAuth libraries.

 Preparing the host environment